So you’re trying to eat healthier — you’ve ditched fast food, you’re drinking more water, and you’re eating lots of fruits and veggies.

 Soy is also a phytoestrogen, meaning it mimics the effects of estrogen in our bodies.
 Many other chemicals in things like plastic, cleaning products, and makeup also mimic these effects.
 Together, these all add up and can disrupt our natural hormone balance.

 If you’re looking to boost your protein intake, focus on more nourishing sources like grass-fed, wild and pastured animal proteins such as chicken, beef and fish.
 However, for those who avoid animal products, prioritize soy that’s organic and non-GMO, and include fermented soy (like tempeh) as often as possible over conventional soy.
 If you choose soy products due to an intolerance to dairy, you can find many nutritious milks, cheeses and yogurts made from nuts and seeds such as almonds, cashews, coconut and hemp seeds.

 Other than checking product labels, one of the easiest ways to avoid several of these ingredients is to eat simple: whole fruits and vegetables, fish, nuts and healthy grains such as quinoa.
 The shorter the list of ingredients, the better.

-Bio: Kim Jordan is a Certified Nutritional Therapy Practitioner who practices an integrative approach to nutrition and wellness.
+Bio: Kim Perez is a Certified Nutritional Therapy Practitioner who practices an integrative approach to nutrition and wellness.
 She also works as an in-house nutritionist for Kettlebell Kitchen, a healthy meal delivery service.
 She is passionate about the health-promoting benefits of an individualized, whole foods-based diet.
 Kim specializes in digestion, stress and women’s health.
 For more nutrition advice from Kim, check out Kettlebell Kitchen’s blog, The Leaderboard.

 The highest quality for the lowest cost.